hungrxyz/hungry.dev/Content/Posts/2019/how-to-use-swiftui-view-as-a-uiviewcontroller.md

 navigationController.pushViewController(hungryHostingController, animated: true)
 ```

-And that's all it takes to use your shiny new SwiftUI `View` like an oldfashined `UIViewController`.
+And that's all it takes to use your shiny new SwiftUI `View` like an old fashioned `UIViewController`.